Politics of the Republic of Ireland: Political parties

 The third-largest party in the Dáil is Fine Gael, which has its origins in the pro-Treaty faction of Michael Collins in the Irish Civil War.
 Traditionally regarded as the party of law and order, it is associated with strong belief in pro-enterprise and reward.
 Despite expressions of Social Democracy by previous leader Garret FitzGerald, today, it remains a Christian democratic, economically liberal party along European lines, with a strongly pro-European outlook.
 Fine Gael was formed in 1933 out of a merger of Cumann na nGaedheal (which had split from the original Sinn Féin in 1922), the National Centre Party and the paramilitary Blueshirts organisation.
 In more recent years it has generally been associated with a liberal, progressive, outlook.
 Fine Gael has formed governments in the periods 1922–1932 (as Cumann na nGaedheal), 1948–1951, 1954–1957, 1973–1977, 1981–1982, 1982–1987, 1994–1997, and from 2011 to present.
 In the 2011 general election, Fine Gael won 78 seats, its highest ever total, and a massive increase from the previous election.

-The fourth-largest party in the Dáil is the Green Party, which made significant gains at the 2020 general election.

-The fifth largest party in the Dáil is the centre-left Labour Party which was founded by James Connolly and Jim Larkin in 1912.
+The fourth-largest party in the Dáil is the centre-left Labour Party which was founded by James Connolly and Jim Larkin in 1912.
 Labour has formal links with the trade union movement and has governed in seven coalition governments – six led by Fine Gael and one by Fianna Fáil.
 This recurring role as a junior coalition partner has led to Labour being classed as the "half" party in Ireland's "two-and-a-half party system".
 Labour won a record number of seats, 37, at the 2011 general election, becoming the second-largest party for the first time in its history, following the collapse in support for Fianna Fáil.
 In 2011, Labour went into coalition with Fine Gael, who had also won a record number of seats.
 Labour retained its place as one of Ireland's three largest parties up until the 2016 general election, when it suffered the worst general election defeat in its history, gaining just 7 seats.
 Much of this was due to being part of a government that had introduced unpopular austerity measures to deal with the economic crisis.

-The sixth-largest Dáil party is the centre-left Social Democrats.
-The Social Democrats were founded in 2015 and made gains at the 2020 general election.
+The fifth-largest Dáil party is the centre-left Social Democrats.
+The Social Democrats were founded in 2015 and made gains at the 2020 and 2024 general elections.

-The Solidarity–People Before Profit electoral alliance, consisting of the Solidarity and People Before Profit are the 7th-largest party grouping within Dáil Éireann.
+The People Before Profit–Solidarity electoral alliance, consisting of People Before Profit and Solidarity, is the 7th-largest party grouping within Dáil Éireann.
 Formed in 2015, the group represents a left-wing, socialist viewpoint.

-Aontú, a party formed in 2019 by politicians who left the current Sinn Féin, has one TD, as does Right to Change, a left-wing, socialist political party formed after the 2020 election.